mahcinek/TicketApi/README.md

 * Start Phoenix server with `mix phx.server`
 * You can find endpoint docs created with bureaucrat at DOCS.md
 * You can can run tests with `mix test`
+* If you want to run it in production remember to add some values to the database.
+Most of the administration staff is not implemented.
+There is no script you can run to seed the database.

 Now all of the API endpoints will be avabile at the adress starting with [`localhost:4000/api`](http://localhost:4000/api) from your browser.
 If you deploy this program remeber to use https instead of http (can be changed in config with cert).